metastudio/code-conventions/CSS.md

 # SASS conventions (draft)

-This document outlines the conventions we have at [MetaStudio](http://metastudiohq.com) for writing SASS code.
+This document outlines the conventions we have at [MetaStudio](http://metastudiohq.com) for writing CSS code.

+Always use SASS with SCSS syntax.

 ## Derived from